-A diamond certification is done by an independent laboratory staffed with experienced professional gemologists who specialize in evaluating diamonds.
+A diamond certification is done by an independent laboratory staffed with experienced, professional gemologists who specialize in evaluating diamonds.
 During this evaluation, a series of tests and tools will be used to analyze the diamond’s cut, color, clarity, carat weight, dimensions, polish, symmetry, and more.
-All of these findings will be detailed in the certification, which, depending on the laboratory used, may also be called a GIA Diamond Grading Report, GIA Diamond Dossier®, AGSL Diamond Quality Document, or a GCAL Certificate of Diamond Authenticity.
+All of these findings will be detailed in the certification.
+Different Laboratories use different names for their certificates for example: GIA Diamond Grading Report, GIA Diamond Dossier®, AGSL Diamond Quality Document.
+Each certificate provides varying degree of detail about a diamond.
+The most credible laboratories in the jewelry industry are the Gemological Institute of America (GIA) and the American Gem Society (AGS) Laboratories.

 For security and longevity purposes, the final certificate is laminated and sent with the diamond back to whoever sent it in.
 This certificate should then forever travel with the diamond, from seller to buyer and beyond.
 It is proof of everything the diamond is – and isn’t.
 Note that a certificate isn’t an appraisal.
 Rather, it certifies a gem’s characteristics without assigning a monetary value.